cega-fi/careers/README.md

         * Anything else you'd lke us to know about your submission
     * a `ROADMAP.md` with what you would add/change if you had more time.
 Dream big.
     * a super-simple test suite if applicable (even one test is a bonus)
-    * Some form of lightweight technical documentation (code comments are fine)
+    * lightweight technical documentation (code comments are fine)

 5. When complete email a link to the repository and any special instructions to the individual you spoke with at Cega.

 6. Sit back and relax.
-We'll review your submission and get back to you with next steps! :bicep:
+We'll review your submission and get back to you with next steps! :full_moon_with_face: